dougeby/IntuneDocs/intune/manage-windows-pcs-with-microsoft-intune.md

 |Remove incompatible client software|Before you install the Intune client software, uninstall any Configuration Manager, Operations Manager, and Service Manager client software from that PC.|

 > [!WARNING]
 > Microsoft announced that [Windows 7 support ends on January 14th 2020](https://support.microsoft.com/help/4057281/windows-7-support-will-end-on-january-14-2020).
-On this date, Intune also deprecates support for devices running Windows 7.
-Existing policies and profiles are still applied to these devices.
-But, any devices running Windows 7 won’t use new security settings, features, or enhancements.
-Microsoft strongly recommends that you move to Windows 10 to prevent any service or support interruptions.
+On this date, Intune also retires support for devices running Windows 7.
+Microsoft strongly recommends that you move to Windows 10 to prevent any service or support disruptions.

 ## Deploying the Intune software client
 As an Intune admin, you can make the Intune software client available to users in a variety of ways.
 For guidance, see [Install the Intune software client on Windows PCs](install-the-windows-pc-client-with-microsoft-intune.md).